ownsourcing/poem/readme.txt

   b - Using the following command: git clone git://github.com/ownsourcing/poem.git
 3) Add the poem module to the /modules directory

 Update instructions regarding translation once approach has been finalized by Twig team.
+At the same time, confirm t() will still be used by module developers... (opportunities for consistent use across modules and themes?).
 Latest discussion 2012-12-04 on irc #drupal-twig
  - recommended example of current implementation in the footer section of http://drupalcode.org/sandbox/pixelmord/1750250.git/blob/refs/heads/front-end:/core/themes/stark/templates/comment/comment.html.twig
  - for more complicated cases, use {{ 'My string: @var' | t({'@var': var})